Governance: Systemic Risk Management

 The company’s business impact analysis (BIA) prioritizes recovery of business functions based on acceptable downtime and restoration from data loss.
 Business processes are evaluated to determine interdependencies between departments, applications, vendors and services.
 Using an approach which considers natural, human-made and technology-based threats, processes are evaluated against five impact risk areas: reputational, financial, legal/regulatory, client experience and workforce impact.

 Business and disaster recovery plans undergo regular exercises to validate the response strategies and strengthen the plan execution and documentation.
 The frequency and complexity of these exercises are based on the criticality of business functions and technology.

-The Director of Business Continuity reports to the Chief Risk Officer, and the Risk Committee of the Board of Directors maintains oversight of the business continuity management program.
+The Director of Operational Risk manages the business continuity management program and reports to the Chief Risk Officer.
+The Risk Committee of the Board of Directors oversees the business continuity management program.
 Key program roles receive annual training on the business continuity management program.

 Standards of Conduct

 The Audit Committee of the Board of Directors annually reviews and approves the company’s Standards of Conduct on which employees are annually trained and attest to.
 Each member of the Board of Directors takes an annual Oath of Office prescribed by the Office of the Comptroller of the Currency (OCC) and is bound by the company’s Code of Ethics.

 The company’s annual proxy statement identifies responsibilities of board committees.